One of the main benefits of CRM software is the ability to get every aspect of your business working in sync.

 A complete sales history will also be available to your team right from Salesforce, along with an automatic data sync between both platforms.

-At the moment, the only way to connect QuickBooks to Copper is through Zapier.
-You’ll need a premium QuickBooks and Zapier accounts to connect the two.
+Users can also connect QuickBooks to Copper through their integration.
+You’ll need a Professional or Business Copper account to connect the two.

-Once you connect through Zapier, you’ll be able to log payments as activities.
+Once you integrate, you’ll be able to log payments as activities.
 You’ll also be able to view past invoices and payment amounts on your records, straight from the Copper dashboard.

 Copper’s integration with QuickBooks is fairly limited.
-There are only a couple of functions available through Zapier to make Copper and QuickBooks talk.
-But if you only need a lightweight QuickBooks integration, and you are looking at Copper because of its integration with G Suite, don’t be entirely put off.
+There are only a couple of functions available to make Copper and QuickBooks talk.
+But if you only need a lightweight QuickBooks integration and you are looking at Copper because of its integration with G Suite, don’t be entirely put off.

 Even its simple integration will allow your sales team to view key data for each customer on their email dashboard: